 Restorative justice centres resume full operations

-KINGSTON, Jamaica — The Ministry of Justice restorative justice centres across the island have resumed full operations.
+THE Ministry of Justice's restorative justice centres across the island have resumed.

-In April, the centres scaled down operations and cancelled sensitisation sessions as a result of reduced intake of cases, owing to the suspension of parish court sittings due to the coroanvirus (COVID-19).
+In April, the centres scaled down operations and cancelled sensitisation sessions as a result of a reduced intake of cases, owing to the suspension of parish court sittings due to the novel coronavirus (COVID-19).

 In addition, she noted that “bathrooms are cleaned every hour and all other surfaces are cleaned every one to two hours.
 So, for example, when persons come into reception and oftentimes lean over the front counter, that would be sanitised every hour”.
 She said, further, that most of the upholstered furniture have been replaced with plastic chairs that can be wiped, while chairs with fabric are cleaned on a regular basis.